mrbadr1243/variational-learning-playground/README.md

-# Variational Learning Benchmark
+# Variational Learning Playground

-A comprehensive toolkit for benchmarking variational inference and standard optimization methods in deep learning.
+A playground and experimental space for testing variational learning methods.
+The core benchmarking engine is powered by the `variational-learning-benchmark` (`vlbench`) package.

 ## Quick Start

 ### 1. Installation
-Ensure you have `uv` installed, then sync the environment:
+Ensure you have `uv` installed, then sync the environment.
+See the [UV Guide](docs/uv.md) for help with `uv`.
 ```bash
 uv sync
 ```